Strong degenerate constraining in Lagrangian dynamics: Introduction

-In particular, in the non degenerate case there is an equipartition between the transverse kinetic and potential energy while in the infinite degenerate case, all of the transversal energy is kinetic.
+At the weak limit as $\varepsilon\to 0$, this is the generalization of the Bornemann's version (\cite{Bornemann}, section 2.6) of the virial Theorem (\cite{AbrahamMarsden}, Theorem 3.7.30) for non-degenerate potentials and named by him as the weak virial Theorem.
+In particular, in the non-degenerate case there is an equipartition between the transverse kinetic and potential energy while in the infinite degenerate case, all of the transversal energy is kinetic.
 This partition and the existence of an adiabatic invariant for the transverse motion are the basis for the existence of the effective potential.

-Given a non tangential initial condition at the constraint, very interesting behavior can occur.
+Given a non tangential initial condition at the constraint, very interesting behaviour can occur.
 As an example, consider the following potential in Newtonian dynamics

 This potential constrains at the $x$-axis and for every non tangential initial condition on the axis, there is a strictly positive constant $C$ such that the effective potential there is